MBCProject/mbc-markdown/yfaq/README.md

 ### How were MBC behaviors identified? ###

-Many MBC behaviors stemmed from the MAEC and EMA work, with the collection evolving to mesh with ATT&CK tactics and techniques.
-We also identified MBC behaviors by studying publicly available analyses, reports, and output of automated analysis engines (some of which map behavior indicators to ATT&CK).
-Such resources enabled identification of malware-related ATT&CK techniques, as well as definition of new behaviors for results that could not be mapped to ATT&CK.
+As discussed above, many MBC behaviors stemmed from MAEC and EMA.
+Mapping [capa rules](https://github.com/fireeye/capa-rules) to MBC was another avenue for defining behaviors (especially MBC's micro-behaviors).
+We also identified MBC behaviors by studying publicly available analysis reports and output of automated analysis engines (some of which map behavior indicators to ATT&CK).
+Such resources enabled identification of MBC-enhanced ATT&CK techniques, as well as the definition of new behaviors for results that could not be mapped to ATT&CK.

 ## <a name="content"></a>MBC Content ##

+### Does MBC have version control? ###

+There was no version control when MBC v1.0 was released at the end of January 2020.
+However, further changes have been tracked:

+* MBC v2.0 was released in September 2020 and includes micro-behaviors and changes associated with [ATT&CK sub-techniques](https://attack.mitre.org/resources/updates/updates-july-2020/index.html).
+* MBC v2.1 was released in February 2021 and includes additional micro-behaviors and behavior methods.
+* MBC v2.2 was released in February 2022 and includes additional micro-behaviors and behavior methods.
+Added code snippets to certain methods.
+* MBC v2.3 was released in September 2022 and aligns with ATT&CK v11 and includes an updated malware corpus.

+### What are code snippets? ###

+A code snippet illustrates a behavior or method implementation.
+See [Anti-Behavioral Analysis::Sandbox Detection::Product Key/ID Testing](https://github.com/MBCProject/mbc-markdown/blob/main/anti-behavioral-analysis/sandbox-detection.md#b0007005-snippet) for an example snippet.

 ### Why aren't ATT&CK [Initial Access](https://attack.mitre.org/tactics/TA0001/) techniques included in MBC? ###